eberhage/alphafold-slurm-array/README.md

 # AlphaFold SLURM Array

-This repository provides a wrapper around **AlphaFold** to run large numbers of inference jobs in a systematic and reproducible way on HPCs with SLURM.
+This repository provides a wrapper around **AlphaFold** to run large numbers of inference jobs in a systematic and reproducible way on HPCs with SLURM and Apptainer (formerly Singularity).
 It supports two exploration strategies for protein sequence combinations.
 Each **dimension** represents a set of proteins.
 - `cartesian`: exhaustive Cartesian product exploration across dimensions
 	→ Proteins will **never** be part of the same job with proteins from the *same* dimension but instead be in exactly one job with all protein combinations from *other* dimensions.